-The Keystone Summit is designed for outstanding Keystones selected each year by members of PAECT KTI Lead Learner Staff.
+The Keystones Summit is designed for outstanding Keystones selected each year by members of PAECT KTI Lead Learner Staff.
 All newly nominated Keystones will receive an application form to apply to attend Summit.
 PAECT KTI Lead Learners regional will select approximately 100 STARs to attend the Summit in July.

 The week-long Summit provides resources and opportunities to nurture and enrich the skills of selected educational leaders, while advocating the importance of technology in education.
 The only cost for attendees is a $150 event fee.

 KEYSTONES NOMINATIONS AND STAR SELECTION

 ONLY THE KEYSTONES THAT ARE SELECTED BY KTI LEAD LEARNERS WILL BE INVITED TO SUMMIT IN JULY!

 The Keystone program began in 2004.
 Initially called Keystones: Technology Integrators, the program name changed to “Technology Innovators” to reflect the changes in classroom instruction.
 To date, over 3000 Pennsylvania educators have been identified as “Keystones: Technology Integrators.”
 The Keystones represent over 200 school districts, non-public schools, and CTC/AVTS throughout Pennsylvania.